The uric acid urine test measures the amount of uric acid in a sample of urine collected over 24 hours.

 A uric acid urine test is usually done at home.
 You must collect all the urine you produce in a 24-hour period.

 - You start collecting your urine in the morning.
 When you first get up, empty your bladder.
 But do not save this urine.
 Write down the time that you urinated to mark the beginning of your 24-hour collection period.

 - For the next 24 hours, collect all of your urine.
-Your doctor or lab will usually provide you with a large container that holds about 1 gal (4 L).
-The container has a small amount of preservative in it.
+Your doctor or lab will usually provide you with a large container that holds about 1 gallon.
+The container may have a small amount of preservative in it.
 Urinate into a small, clean container.
 Then pour the urine into the large container.
-Don't touch the inside of the container with your fingers.
+Don't touch the inside of either container with your fingers.

 - Keep the large container in the refrigerator when you aren't using it.

 - Empty your bladder for the last time at or just before the end of the 24-hour period.
 Add this urine to the large container, and record the time.